Constitution & Bylaws

 - All platform planks shall be consistent with the Statement of Principles of the Party.

-Article XIII: Nomination of Candidates
+Article XIV: Nomination of Candidates

 - All Libertarian candidates for partisan office shall be members of the Party, and shall be nominated by members of the Party.